SNodeC/snode.c/docs/logging/semantic-migration-06-tls-socket-stream-report.md

 ### Remaining work for 6c

-Migration 6c is not started.
-Remaining 6c work includes unclear/SNI-overlap cleanup, any TLS configuration/SNI deferrals that are intentionally accepted into final Migration 6 scope, and final Migration 6 closure.
+Migration 6c has since been implemented in this accumulated PR; see the final 6c section below.
 Round 10 remains out of scope.

 ### Tests run